One Sentence Argument

-If you want more concrete data, last year the Institute for Policy Studies issued a report looking at the 92 publicly held US corporations that both made a profit and paid less than 20% in taxes between 2008 and 2015.
+If you want more concrete data, in 2016 year the Institute for Policy Studies issued a report looking at the 92 publicly held US corporations that both made a profit and paid less than 20% in taxes between 2008 and 2015.
 The average employment growth rate in that time span for all US private sector companies was 6%.
 Guess what the employment growth rate was for those 92 tax dodging companies?

 Almost negative 1%.
 The companies that consistently paid the least taxes also consistently hired the least new people.
 And it makes sense, because corporations hire more people when those people can generate profit, regardless of their tax rate.
 Whether the corporation gets to keep 65% (under the old law) or 79% (under the new law) that is still a lot better than nothing.
 Business people do not make decisions based on tax rates.

 Visit our Media Gallery for more social graphics.

 - Amazon — and 56 other corporations — took your tax dollars